 Different types of animal cells

-There are heaps of different types of animal cells and these are just a few from common tissues like skin, muscle and blood.
+There are heaps of different types of animal cells and these are just a few from common tissues like skin, muscle, and blood.

 The skin cells of animals mostly consist of keratinocytes and melanocytes – ‘cyte’ meaning cell.
-Keratinocytes make up around 90% of all skin cells and produce a protein called ‘keratin’.
+Keratinocytes makeup around 90% of all skin cells and produce a protein called ‘keratin’.
 The keratin in skin cells helps to make skin an effective layer of protection for the body.
 Keratin also makes hair and nails.

 Melanocytes are the second main type of skin cell.
-They produce a compound called ‘melanin’ which gives skin its colour.
+They produce a compound called ‘melanin’ which gives skin its color.
 Melanocytes sit underneath keratinocytes in a lower layer of skin cells and the melanin they produce is transported up to the surface layers of cells.
 The more melanocytes you have in your skin, the darker your skin is.

 Myocytes, muscle fibers or muscle cells are long tubular cells responsible for moving an organism’s limbs and organs.
 Muscle cells can be either skeletal muscle cells, cardiac muscle cells or smooth muscle cells

 Skeletal muscle cells are the most common type of muscle cells and are responsible for making general, conscious movements of the body.
-Cardiac muscle cells control contractions of heart by generating electrical impulses and smooth muscle cells control subconscious movements of tissues such as blood vessels, the uterus and the stomach.
+Cardiac muscle cells control contractions of heart by generating electrical impulses and smooth muscle cells control subconscious movements of tissues such as blood vessels, the uterus, and the stomach.

 Blood cells can be split into red and white blood cells.
-Red blood cells make up around 99.9% of all blood cells and are responsible for delivering oxygen from the lungs to the rest of the body.
+Red blood cells makeup around 99.9% of all blood cells and are responsible for delivering oxygen from the lungs to the rest of the body.
 Red blood cells are the only animal cells that do not have a nucleus.
 White blood cells are a vital part of an animal’s immune system and help to battle infections by killing off damaging bacteria and other compounds.

 Nerve cells, also called neurons, are the main cells of the nervous system.
 The human brain alone has around 100 billion nerve cells.
 They are the message carriers of animal cells and deliver and receive signals using dendrites and axons.
 Dendrites and axons are extensions from the cell that receive and export signals to and from the cell, respectively.